namiri-tech/docs-rdme-ke/docs/EXPLANATION/getting-started.md

 </Accordion>

 * Explore our API reference docs to interactively test our API before you being coding!
-* If you're new here, learn how to use this site here.
+* If you're new here, learn how to use this site [How to use this site](doc:how-to-use-this-site).
 * If you're looking for another country or the general homepage for DigiTax API, navigate to the [DigiTax API homepage](https://docs.digitax.tech) .

 > 🥇 DigiTax is the leading KRA & ODPC-approved eTIMS integrator